jmeason/techblog/README.md

 ## Technologie used
 handlbars.js, postgresSQL, byrypt for pasword hashing
 ## Running the application
-psql -U postgress
-npm run seed
-npm run start
+npm run start in terminal
-Once the server is running acces Test Blog in web browswer at [ http://localhost:3001/ ]
+Once the server is running acces Test Blog in web browswer at http://localhost:3001/